QutEcoacoustics/interaction-experiments/content/experiments/fcs/ethics.md

 ## Statement of consent

-By clicking 'Continue', you are indicating that you:
+By clicking _Continue_, you are indicating that you:

 * Have read and understood the information document regarding this research project.
 * Have had any questions answered to your satisfaction.